Category Archives: Announcements

 SPECIAL ANNOUNCEMENTS

-The Eucharist Bread …was offered by the Davises for the Saturday of the Souls liturgy yesterday and by the Daniel Roots for the Divine Liturgy this morning.
-The Koliva for the Saturday of the Souls liturgy was offered by Anastasia Jones.
+The Eucharist Bread …was offered on behalf of the Hendersons for the Feast of Lazarus Saturday yesterday morning and by the Algoods for the Divine Liturgy this morning.

 Eucharist Bread Schedule: